microsoft/pylance-release/TROUBLESHOOTING.md

 If you think you're hitting an OOM situation, you can alleviate this problem by providing your own [Node.js](https://nodejs.org/en/download/) executable to run Pylance with.
 Pylance (by default) runs using VS code's Node.js executable (which has the 4GB limit).

-To specify your own Node.js executable, set this setting in your user settings.json and restart VS Code:
+To specify your own Node.js executable, set this setting in your User settings.json and restart VS Code:

 ```json
 "python.analysis.nodeExecutable": "<path to node.js exe>"